zkteco-home/react-native-face-ai/README.md

 FaceAI SDK is on_device Offline Face Detection 、Recognition 、Liveness Detection Anti Spoofing and 1:N/M:N Face Search SDK

-# react-native-face-recognition Plugin with Liveness Detection - Fully On Premise
+# react-native-face-ai Plugin with Liveness Detection - Fully On Premise
 ## Overview
 This repository demonstrates both `face liveness detection` and `face recognition` technology for `React-Native` on `Android` and `iOS` platforms.